poojagotur/8-Week-SQL-Challenge/Case Study #4 - Data Bank/Readme.md

 ***

 ## Question and Solution

-Please join me in executing the queries using PostgreSQL on [DB Fiddle](https://www.db-fiddle.com/f/2GtQz4wZtuNNu7zXH5HtV4/3).
-It would be great to work together on the questions!

-If you have any questions, reach out to me on [LinkedIn](https://www.linkedin.com/in/katiehuangx/).

 ## 🏦 A. Customer Nodes Exploration

 **1. How many unique nodes are there on the Data Bank system?**